The RL Perceptron: Generalisation Dynamics of Policy Learning in High Dimensions: Derivations

 We go from eq. \ref{discrete_r} to eq. \ref{dr} by taking the limit $D \rightarrow \infty$, $l \rightarrow \infty$ and $l/D = d\alpha \rightarrow 0$.
-The RHS of eq. \ref{dr} is a sum of a large number of random variables, and by the central limit theorem is self-averaging in the thermodynamic limit (under the assumption of weak correlations between episodes), consequently the LHS is self-averaging.
+The RHS of eq. \ref{discrete_r} is a sum of a large number of random variables, and by the central limit theorem is self-averaging in the thermodynamic limit (under the assumption of weak correlations between episodes), consequently the LHS is self-averaging.
+And we go from \ref{dr} to \ref{finalr} by considering the \textit{aligning fields} defined in~\cref{sec:ode}.
 A similar procedure can be followed for order parameter $Q$, but we instead take the square of \cref{eq:w_update} and go to the limit described, obtaining: